-The degree to which the meridional wind from the MetUM is approximated by both the full $(v_g+v{a,SGT})$ and the geostrophic meridional wind from the SGT tool for the case study analysed in this paper is shown in Fig. 1.
-The synoptic-scale pattern in the MetUM simulation is characterised by a wavelike pattern in the easterly flow across the South China Sea, with east-south-easterlies around $105^{\circ}$ E and two regions of east-north-easterlies either side (Fig. 1a).
-Although the flow pattern over Peninsular Malaysia is different, this wavelike structure is largely represented by both the full wind from the SGT tool (Fig. 1c) and the smoothed geostrophic wind (Fig. 1e).
-Longitude-height cross-section plots of meridional wind at $6^{\circ}$ N indicate that the SGT tool mostly captures the large-scale flow as represented by the MetUM (Figs. 1b, d and f).
+- The degree to which the full meridional wind from the MetUM is approximated by both the total meridional wind and the geostrophic meridional wind from the SGT tool for the case study analysed in this paper is shown in Fig. 1.
+The synoptic-scale pattern in the MetUM simulation is characterised by a wavelike pattern in the easterly flow across the South China Sea, with east-south-easterlies around 105°E and two regions of east-north-easterlies either side (Fig. 1a).
+Although the flow pattern over Peninsular Malaysia is different, this wavelike structure is largely represented by both the total wind (Fig. 1c) and the smoothed geostrophic wind (Fig. 1e) from the SGT tool.
+Longitude-height cross-section plots of meridional wind at 6°N indicate that the - 165 SGT tool mostly captures the large-scale flow as represented by the MetUM (Figs. 1b, d and f).
 We will return to this case later in more detail.